ErpNetDocs/tech/modules/logistics/inventory/how-to/edit_quantity.md

 **Steps:**

     1. Navigate to tab Info of product X
-    2. Click in the light-grey quantity field that contais "500" -> a pop-up edit-box will appear
+    2. Click in the light-grey quantity field that contains "500" -> a pop-up edit-box will appear
     3. Enter the correct quantity "250" from the keyboard or use the down arrow
     4. Confirm with "Ok"